Indian wolf: Canis indica

-The Indian gray wolf is endangered and its population is estimated at 2,000-3,000.
-It resembles C. l. pallipes in its outer appearance (morphological features) and its social/reproductive behavior, but it is smaller in size.
-It is genetically distinct from C. l. pallipes.
+The Indian grey wolf resembles C. l. pallipes in its outer appearance (morphological features) and its social/reproductive behavior, but it is smaller in size, and genetically distinct.
 These findings suggest that the Indian gray wolf is not the pallipes found in the Middle East and Central Asia.
 It was therefore proposed that the Indian gray wolf be reclassified as a separate species Canis indica.
 In 2016, a study of the mDNA of both modern and ancient wolves indicated that the Indian gray wolf and the Himalayan wolf were genetically basal when compared with all other gray wolves.

 In 2021, a study compared both the mitochondrial DNA and the nuclear DNA (from the cell nucleus) from the wolves of the Himalayas with those of the wolves from the lowlands of the Indian subcontinent.
 The genomic analyses indicate that the Himalayan wolf and the Indian lowland wolf were genetically distinct from one another.
 These wolves were also genetically distinct from – and genetically basal to – the other wolf populations across the northern hemisphere.
 These other wolves form a single mitochondrial clade, indicating that they originated from a single expansion from one region within the last 100,000 years.
 However, the nuclear analysis indicated that the Indian lowland wolf and the Himalayan wolf had separated from this lineage around 200,000 years ago, with the Indian lowland wolf being genetically basal to the Himalayan wolf.
 This nuclear DNA finding conflicts with mitochondrial DNA findings of the Himalayan wolf being the most basal, however the Himalayan wolf has admixed with a more basal but unidentified canid and this is what was being reflected in its mDNA.
 Wolves from Syria and Iran clustered with the other wolves, although these and the Indian lowland wolves are taxonomically classified together as the single subspecies Canis lupus pallipes.
 The wolves of this subspecies share morphological characteristics due to their adaptation to arid environments.
 In 2022 whole-genome sequencing estimated the distinct gray wolf lineage living in the semi-arid lowland region of the Indian subcontinent diverged from other gray wolf populations around 110,000 years ago.